pachterlab/seqspec/docs/TUTORIAL.md

 9. Illumina P7
 ```

-Now that we have the atomic Region names, we can simply start to create atomic "Region" objects as described above using `seqspec init`.
+Now that we have the atomic Region names, we can simply start to create atomic "Region" objects as described above using `seqspec init` or the named regions identified in [SPECIFICATION.md](SPECIFICATION.md).